andrea260198/quant_finance/README.md

 ## Interest rate

-With `plot_yield_curve.py` script I want to show how the exact formula for the yield curve can be approximated by using Monte Carlo.
+With `plot_yield_curve.py` script I want to show how the exact formula for the yield curve using Vasicek short-rate model can be approximated by using Monte Carlo.
 The Monte Carlo simulation makes use of "multiprocessing" package.
 Every simulation is run in a separated process.

 ![image](images/yield_curve.png)